 The Company follows 'simplified approach' for recognition of impairment loss allowance on trade receivables.
 The application of simplified approach does not require the Company to track changes in credit risk.
 An impairment analysis is performed at each balance sheet date on an individual basis for major clients.

-In addition, number of minor receivables are grouped into homogenous groups and assessed for impairment collectively Based on Company's past history and the model under which it works, where it obtains most of the revenues on cut off dates or on settlement date.
+In addition, number of minor receivables are grouped into homogenous groups and assessed for impairment collectively Based on Company's past history and the model under which it works, where it obtains most of the revenues on cut off dates or on settlement date, the Company does not provide for loss allowances during the reporting period